|

 SOURCES

--Casual
+-Casual observation

--Deductions
+-Deductions from

-from theory
+theory

--Related
+-Related literature

-social and political
+-Current social and

 -Practical